Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

-\autoref{fig:definition2} gives the definitions for some other repair transforms that majorly target the ``virtual root'' node of a statement.
-The ``virtual root'' node $\emph{n}^{vr}$ is introduced to separate the actual root node $\emph{n}^{r}$, and is inserted between $\emph{n}^{r}$ and its parent node.
-For $\emph{n}^{vr}$, we view the label and value of it as `\emph{virtualroot}' and `\emph{null}' respectively, and we use the notation $s^{\mapsto vr}$ to denote the $\emph{n}^{vr}$ for a statement \emph{s}.
-We introduce $\emph{n}^{vr}$ as it is more reasonable to view some repair transforms are attached to it rather than the actual root node $\emph{n}^{r}$.
-For instance, for an assignment statement whose root node is the binary operator `=', it is preferable to view the repair transform which wraps the statement with an `If' condition check is attached to $\emph{n}^{vr}$.
-Note this also facilities the construction of the CRF model as it typically has the single-label per time step assumption \cite{CRF2} (i.e., single repair transform per AST node for our problem).

-We first have the repair transform which adds an `If' conditional check for an existing statement, and the added `If' check does not have the `Else' block.
-Note some other tree edit operations on the `Then' block can be accompanied by the add of the `If' conditional check, and we view the first statement in the `Then' block whose actual root node is subject to `MOV' operation as the `old' statement and the target of the conditional check.
-Depending on whether the \emph{ast} of the added logical expression has the node $n(Literal, NULL)$, we further split the transform into \emph{\textbf{Wrap-IF-N}} (as shown in \autoref{fig:definition2}) and \emph{\textbf{Wrap-IF-O}} (other not null related check, not shown in \autoref{fig:definition2} for space reason).
-When the added `If' check has the `Else' block, we have ``Wrap-IfElse'' related repair transform which has three cases: \textbf{case1} for which the `old' statement is in the `Then' block, \textbf{case2} for which the `old' statement is in the `Else' block, and \textbf{case3} for the case of add of a ternary expression.
-Similarly, we also split it into \emph{\textbf{Wrap-IFELSE-N}} (as shown in \autoref{fig:definition2}) and \emph{\textbf{Wrap-IFELSE-O}} based on the check of the existence of node $n(Literal, NULL)$.
-We then have the \emph{\textbf{Unwrap-IF}} repair transform which removes the conditional check, and the conditional check can be in the form of `If' expression (\textbf{case1}) and ternary expression (\textbf{case2}).
-Finally, the \emph{\textbf{Wrap-TRY}} repair transform warps an existing statement with ``Try-Catch'' exception handle.
+Other transforms target majorly the whole statement and are given in \autoref{tab:definitions-transform-virtual}. $\tt{{Wrap-IF-N}}$ adds an `If' conditional check (without `Else' block) for an existing statement that is subject to MOV operation. {Note that some other tree edit operations on the `Then' block can be accompanied by the add of the `If' conditional check.
+In such cases, we view the first statement in the `Then' block (whose actual root node is subject to MOV operation) as the `old' statement and the target of the conditional check.} $\tt{Wrap-IFELSE-N}$ adds an `If' conditional check with the `Else' block.
+For this transform, we have 3 cases: the `old' (moved) statement is wrapped by (1) `Then' block, or (2) `Else' block, or (3) the added check is in the form of ternary expression.
+For both $\tt{{Wrap-IF-N}}$ and $\tt{Wrap-IFELSE-N}$, the logical condition of the added `If' check has the node $n(Literal, NULL)$ (i.e., the added check is null check).
+Similarly, we consider additional transforms $\tt{{Wrap-IF-O}}$ and $\tt{{Wrap-IFLSE-O}}$ (not shown in \autoref{tab:definitions-transform-virtual} for space reason) for which the added `If' check is not related to null check. $\tt{Unwrap-IF}$ removes the conditional check, and the check can be in the form of `If' expression or ternary expression.
+Finally, $\tt{Wrap-TRY}$ warps an existing statement with "\emph{Try-Catch}" exception handle.